EasySensors/easyPIRmultisensorsBox2/README.md

 A4 |	Connected to sensors i2c
 A5 |	Connected to sensors i2c
 A3 |	Connected to  ATSHA204A
-D3 | Connected to  PIR sensor
+D3 |	Connected to  Magnet sensor
-D4 | Connected to  LED connected
+D5 | Connected to  GREEN_LED_PIN
-D5 | Connected to  LED connected
+D6 | Connected to  RED_LED_PIN
-D8 |	Connected to CS FLASH chip (OTA) M25P40
+D7 | Connected to  PIR sensor  PCINT23 (Older version of the board had PIR was connected to D3 INT1) D8 |	Connected to CS FLASH chip (OTA) M25P40
 D2 |	Connected to RFM 69 DIO0
 D9 | Connected to RFM 69 Reset pin